chhavisrivastava39-code/Portfolio/README.md

 | **LinkedIn** | `index.html`: search `linkedin.com/in/`.
 It appears in the hero icons, the contact card and the footer.
 Update all of them. |
 | **GitHub** | `index.html`: search `https://github.com/`.
 It currently points to the GitHub home page as a placeholder.
 Replace it with `https://github.com/<your-username>` in the hero icons, the contact card and the footer. |

-Also worth completing later: the **Experience** card (`index.html`, search `InAmigos Foundation`) only states your role.
-Add dates, responsibilities or technologies once you are ready to share them.
+Also worth completing later: the **Experience** section (`index.html`, search `exp-list`) has two cards: the InAmigos Foundation web developer role (role only, no dates or duties yet) and the Full Stack Development Workshop (ASP.NET MVC) at Kamadgiri Software Solutions Limited.
+Add dates or more detail when you are ready.

 ---